 Prior to joining McInnes Cooper, Jennifer’s practice encompassed both employer and employee representation.
 This experience provides her with a holistic view of the problems faced by employers, informing practical advice that considers the whole picture.

-Jennifer is a member of the Canadian Association of Counsel to Employers, the Canadian Bar Association and the Nova Scotia Barristers’ Society.
-For a number of years, she has provided pro bono advice to individuals through reachAbility.
+For a number of years, Jennifer has provided pro bono advice to individuals through reachAbility.
 Jennifer stays active while not in the office, playing soccer, travelling, doing yoga and golfing.